Wednesday, January 30, 2013

 literature.
 I'm hoping he removed the books from the shelf before

 Sandy came knocking.
-He and I once sat down below here
+He and I once sat down below here,

 drinking 'Full Sail' beer and chomping on pastrami sandwiches